rexcontrols/REXexamples/PiFaceDigital_examples/Demo_example/README.md

-Demonstration algorithm for PiFace Digital on Raspberry Pi
+﻿Demonstration algorithm for PiFace Digital on Raspberry Pi
 ==========================================================

 This folder contains the source files for the demonstration project on using the